TabbycatDebate/tabbycat/docs/guide/comparisons.rst

 Firstly, the largest feature disparities are for relatively niche features.
 All of the software discussed can do the basics necessary to run a tournament: generate draws, allocate adjudicators, enter results, etc. As a result, we will — like a good whip speech — be comparative and note key feature disparities when discussing each alternative software directly.

 Secondly, we felt that the 'checklist' approach to comparing tab software would do a disservice to the reasons you would actually choose one software over another.
 Except where a niche capability is essential, raw technical specifications rarely define the experience of using a product such as a phone, a car, or indeed, tabbing software.
 With Tabbycat, we've spent eight years continuously refining the tabbing workflow and smoothing out rough edges, and we believe you'll find the result extremely user-friendly and robust.
-As always, the best way to check this out is by `setting up a demo site and taking it for a spin <install-heroku>`_!
+As always, the best way to check this out is by :ref:`setting up a demo site and taking it for a spin <install-heroku>`!

 Comparison with Tabbie2
 -----------------------